Butakus/Roberto/README.md

 # RobertoDriver
 This is a driver to control Roberto's functions.
-Roberto is a rover I've been developping since a few years ago until forever.
-It is an experimental platform to test sensors, robotic parts and other toys.
+Roberto is an experimental rover platform to test sensors, robotic parts and other toys.

-The robot is currently controlled by a RaspberryPi as main computer and an Arduino Mega as low-level driver.
+The robot is currently controlled by a Raspberry Pi as main computer and an Arduino Mega as low-level driver.
-Here you can find the code for the Arduino.
+Here you can find the code for the Arduino and the communication libraries for the Raspberry Pi.

 ## Author
 Francisco Miguel Moreno
 * butakus@gmail.com
 * twitter.com/butakus

+## Contents
+lib/arduino contains the Arduino libraries libraries to control the hardware mounted on the robot (sensors and actuators). lib/rpi contains the libraries for the RaspberryPi to enable the communication with the Arduino.

+src/ contains the different Arduino modules developed for Roberto.

 ## TODOs
 This will never end.
-What I'm planning to do next?
+What will be next?
+* Add install script to copy Arduino libs into sketchbook directory.
 * Finish documentation for current software.
 * Add libraries for different sensors.

-## Contents
-lib/ contains the libraries to control the hardware mounted on the robot (sensors and actuators).

-src/ contains the different apps developed for Roberto.